 St. James Hospital was established in 1907 in Pontiac, Illinois, moving to a new facility in 2002 as present day OSF Saint James-John W. Albrecht Medical Center.

-In 2013, Jump Simulation was established in partnership with the University of Illinois College of Medicine Peoria.
+In 2013, Jump Trading Simulation & Education Center was established in partnership with the University of Illinois College of Medicine Peoria.